tlayne/retroroller/README.md

 ### PPSSPP

-- PPSSPP doesn't have a native browser so unfortunately the only way to launch new titles is via ES.
+ PPSSPP doesn't have a native browser so unfortunately the only way to launch new titles is via ES.
 Once a rom is launched it will remain in the menu so you can launch ppsspp directly.

+### oga-events

+Global hot key service

+### battery-check

+Will flash the blue LED when the battery reaches 10% capacity.

+### rr-launcher

+Extremely lightweight launcher that uses pretty much no RAM and 0 CPU.
+It's a siple round-robin script that alternates between apps.
+Good for those that just care about booting right into RetroArch and a few other apps.

 ## Credits